 Be a Team Player Diversity and Inclusion I will work collaboratively with my peers and others.
 When problems arise, I will be part of the solution and embrace change with an open mind.
 I will be an active, contributing member of Bellin College.
 I will create a safe place where people feel empowered.
 I will work to remove barriers for those with marginalized identities.
 I will be open to feedback and committed to personal growth surrounding issues of social justice and equity.
 I realize bias exists, and I will work to address those biases within myself and others.
 Use Effective Communication Personal and Professional Growth I will actively listen and use appropriate verbal and nonverbal language, asking questions and clarifying when I do not understand.
 I will seek out the source of information.
 I will share my observations and concerns in a constructive manner, while honoring confidentiality.
 I will work to build and maintain trust.
 I will represent the programs and services of Bellin College in a positive manner, both internally and externally.
 I will seek opportunities for personal and professional growth.
 Information Technology Emotional Intelligence I will use technology and BS resources appropriately.
 I will use a variety of professional resources to inform my decisions.
 I will embrace and use new and emerging technology.
-I will understand the importance of privacy and I will have a good understanding of my own strengths and weaknesses.
+I will understand the importance of privacy and potential abuses of protected patient / college information.
+I will maintain professional boundaries when using social media.
+I will have a good understanding of my own strengths and weaknesses.
 I will assess and manage my emotions and those of my peers and others.
 I will encourage people and celebrate their growth, efforts, and contributions.
-I will help my peers and others when they struggle or fail. potential abuses of protected patient / college information.
-I will maintain professional boundaries when using social media. will help my peers and others when they struggle patient / college information.
-I will maintain professional boundaries when using social will help my peers and others when they struggle my role and my responsibility to v respond in a timely manner, ta following through on all n commitments I have made.
+I will help my peers and others when they struggle or fail.
+Professionalism Service respond in a timely manner, following through on all commitments I have made.
 I will exercise sound reasoning to analyze issues, make decisions and solve problems.

-I will be positive, friendly, and kind in my interactions.
-I will place people before tasks.
+tasks.
 I will strive to serve the needs of internal and external communities.